nadialefebvre/project-happy-thoughts/README.md

-# Week 11: Happy Thoughts
+# Project Happy Thoughts 2022

+Weekly project for Technigo's bootcamp, week 11: build an app like Twitter

 This week's project was to practice React state and effect hooks by fetching and posting data to an API, in a Twitter-like but more positive app.